-- 2. Ask children to write down or draw one strategy they learned last week for focusing their attention.
-Allow them up to 5 minutes. - 3.
-After all children have finished drawing, bring the whole class together and have everyone share what they drew. - 4.
-The focusing attention strategies the children drew should reflect those which you taught last week: belly-breathing; self-talk, contained fidgeting and any others. - 5.
-Explain that these same strategies can be used to help them control their impulses. - 6.
-Ask children to think how they could use these strategies to control their impulses.
+- 1. Pass out paper and pens or markers. - Ask children to write down or draw one strategy they learned last week for focusing their attention.
+Allow them up to 5 minutes. - After all children have finished drawing, bring the whole class together and have everyone share what they drew. - The focusing attention strategies the children drew should reflect those which you taught last week: belly-breathing; self-talk, contained fidgeting and any others. - 5.
+Explain that these same strategies can be used to help them control their impulses. - Ask children to think how they could use these strategies to control their impulses.

-Activity: Stand up/sit down scenarios | Time: 10 minutes | Arrangement: Whole group
+Activity: Stand up/sit down scenarios | Time: 10 minutes | Arrangement: Whole group chose to stand why they would need to control their impulses and how.